 I was born and raised in Philadelphia, in the United States, and have been living in Berlin, Germany for the last twenty years.
-I started practicing Iyengar style hatha yoga in New York more than thirty years ago as a nineteen years old college student.
+I started practicing Iyengar style hatha yoga in New York thirty-five years ago as a nineteen years old college student.
 I knew right away that I had found "something" that gave me a sense of deep inner calm and relaxation and that my body felt more balanced than ever before.

 Studying movement was familiar to me because I had been taking ballet and modern dance since age twelve.
 I fell in love with dance after the sudden death of my older brother and the divorce of my parents.
 I didn't know it at the time but training gave me an outlet for navigating the pain, sadness, and confusion that I felt as a teenager.
 In studying movement, I found the joy of connecting to my body and the strength to energize myself.

 After college, I pursued a career as a professional dancer, artist, and arts administrator (I did this for fifteen years) and continued to practice Iyengar yoga.
 Then one day the director of a dance studio where I was teaching asked me if I could substitute for the yoga teacher who was going on maternity leave.
 I asked my teacher, Joan White, if I could teach and she said, "yes."
 So in 1991, I began teaching yoga and joined the teacher training program.

 Iyengar yoga is unique in the field of yoga for many reasons.
 We, teachers undergo rigorous training - a three-year teacher training with prior years required and teaching exams that we must pass before becoming certified.
-I have had six exams and am a Senior Intermediate II level teacher which means that I am qualified to work with people of all health conditions as well as train teachers.
+I have had six exams and am a Senior Intermediate II level teacher which means that I am qualified to work with people of all health conditions and train teachers.
 I'm a Certified Yoga Therapist through the International Association of Yoga Therapists (IAYT) and an Assessor for yoga teacher exams in Germany and abroad and co-direct the Iyengar Yoga Zentrum Berlin.